Many parents contemplating homeschooling have questions about curriculum guidelines and materials:

 Before you can decide which curriculum and supporting materials would best meet your individual family's needs, you need first to decide which teaching method or learning philosophy is most aligned with your beliefs about parenting, child development, your role in facilitating your child's learning, the relationship between the means and the ends, and what your goals and priorities are.

-To explore your options, please visit our page on Teaching Methods and Learning Philosophies, which includes links to other sites where you can find out more about any given approach and which curriculum materials would best support it.
+To explore your options for an approach that matches your beliefs, values, and parenting goals, please visit our page on Teaching Methods and Learning Philosophies, which includes links to other sites where you can find out more about any given approach and which curriculum materials would best support it.

 Where can I find new or used curriculum materials?